pippinbarr/cart253-2020/modules/04/mouse-input.md

 But there are also things about the mouse that happen in a __single moment__, like the button being pressed down or released.

 These kinds of moments in a program are called __events__.
-And we have special functions that deal with them which we call __event handlers__ (because they handle events!).
+And we have special functions that deal with them which we call __event handlers__ (because they handle those events!).

 By way of example, let's look at the event handler function for pressing down the mouse button.